griefy circle for Volunteers and fosters

 These events are FREE.

-june memorial service
+august memorial service

 Join us for our Griefy Friends Memorial Service, an interactive virtual gathering to honor the beloved pets who we carry in our hearts, including those who have passed and those still with us.
 This will be a sacred and supportive space where community members are invited to take part by lighting a candle, sharing a brief tribute, and helping us remember each beloved together.